SSWConsulting/SSW.People.Profiles/Brook-Jeynes/Brook-Jeynes.md

 [[imgBadge]]
 | ![C#](../badges/Developer-c-sharp.png)

-Brook Jeynes is a Senior Software Developer currently working in the Brisbane SSW office.
-Brook has experience in a wide range of languages but predominantly works in Javascript and React.
+Brook Jeynes is a Software Developer currently working in the Brisbane SSW office.
+Brook has experience in a wide range of languages but predominantly works in Javascript/Typescript with React and is currently learning C# and ASP.Net.

 Brook is always trying to learn about the latest technologies and ways code can be written more efficiently.
-If he isn't off learning about some programming language or technology he is spending his time messing around with microcontrollers or playing guitar.
+In his spare time he enjoys playing tabletop games and video games with his friends or playing guitar and writing music.